google/WebFundamentals/src/content/en/tools/lighthouse/audits/indexing.md

     <meta name="robots" content="noindex"/>

-Which prevents all search engine crawlers from accessing your page.
+This tag prevents all search engine crawlers from accessing your page.
 You might have meta tags that block specific crawlers, such as:

     <meta name="AdsBot-Google" content="noindex"/>

 The most common problematic HTTP response header is:

-    X-Robots: noindex
+    X-Robots-Tag: noindex

 You can inspect a page's response headers via [the **Headers** tab of Chrome DevTools][headers].